TIBCOSoftware/js-docker/README.md

 Copyright &copy; 2016.
 TIBCO Software Inc.
 This file is subject to the license terms contained in the license file that is distributed with this file.
+___

 Software Version: 6.3.0-v1.0.2 &nbsp;
 Document version number: 1016-JSP64-01

+TIBCO, Jaspersoft, and JasperReports are trademarks or registered trademarks of TIBCO Software Inc. in the United States and/or other countries.

+Docker is a trademark or registered trademark of Docker, Inc. in the United States and/or other countries.